tidy-dev-team/tidy-reverse-layout/README.md

 2. **Component Integration**:
    - Intelligently searches for RTL variants of components (with "-RTL" suffix)
+   - Searches across all pages in the file if RTL component isn't found on the current page
+   - Notifies you when components are found on different pages
    - Replaces instances with their RTL counterparts
    - Preserves component relationships and structure